Peros Banhos: Nature Reserve

 The part of the atoll east of a line drawn between the easternmost point of land on Moresby Island (north) and the easternmost point of land on Fouquet Island (south) fall within the Peros Banhos Atoll Strict Nature Reserve.
 Entry into this and into the other Strict Nature Reserves, and within 200 m of the islands therein is prohibited and activities are clearly proscribed by the British Indian Ocean Territory.
+It has been identified as an Important Bird Area by BirdLife International because of its significance as a breeding site for sooty terns, of which 14,000 pairs were recorded in a 2004 survey.

 Yachtsmen are advised not to even anchor within the limits of the Peros Banhos Atoll Strict Nature Reserve.

 List of islands

 With some 32 islets, the Peros Banhos Atoll encompasses about half of all islands in the Chagos Archipelago.
 The individual islands and islets are listed clockwise, starting in the south:

 Passe de l'Île Poule is also called Passe Elisabeth on older maps.

 The islands in the eastern part are part of the Peros Banhos Strict Nature Reserve, except Île De La Passe and Moresby Island.